autowarefoundation/autoware/planning/freespace_planning_algorithms/README.md

 start configuration, and goal configuration.
 The sequence of the blue boxes indicate the solution path.

+## Extension to Python module (only A\* supported)

+There is an implementation of the extension to the python module.
+You can try A\* search via Python by setting follows:

+- parameters,
+- costmap,
+- start pose,
+- goal pose.

+Then, you can get

+- success or failure,
+- searched trajectory.

+The example code is [scripts/example/example.py](scripts/example/example.py).
+Note that you need to build this package and source the setup shell script in advance.

 ## License notice

 Files `src/reeds_shepp.cpp` and `include/astar_search/reeds_shepp.h`